MartBerido/my-cybersecurity-journey/Projects/README.md

-# DrownSaver – Automatic Inflating Anti-Drowning Device
+# DrownSaver – Automatic Inflating Anti-Drowning Device - in progress

 ## 📌 Project Overview
 DrownSaver is a wearable safety device designed to help prevent drowning incidents by automatically inflating an airbag when drowning behavior is detected.
 The device also sends a real-time alert to lifeguards through a mobile application.